quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 recommends a default packet threshold for loss detection of 3.

-An endpoint, that receives an ACK_FREQUENCY frame with a Reordering Threshold value other than 0x00, MUST immediately send an ACK frame when the packet number of largest unacknowledged packet since the last detected reordering event exceeds the Reordering Threshold.
+An endpoint, that receives an ACK_FREQUENCY frame with a Reordering Threshold value other than 0x00, SHOULD immediately send an ACK frame when the packet number of largest unacknowledged packet since the last detected reordering event exceeds the Reordering Threshold.

 If the most recent ACK_FREQUENCY frame received from the peer has a `Reordering Threshold` value of 0x00, the endpoint does not make this exception.
-That is, the endpoint MUST NOT send an immediate acknowledgement in response to packets received out of order, and instead continues to use the peer's `Ack-Eliciting Threshold` and `max_ack_delay` thresholds for sending acknowledgements.
+That is, the endpoint SHOULD NOT send an immediate acknowledgement in response to packets received out of order, and instead continues to use the peer's `Ack-Eliciting Threshold` and `max_ack_delay` thresholds for sending acknowledgements.